-There are a lot of questions when it comes to cashing third party checks.
+There are a lot of questions when it comes to what is a third-party check, endorsing, and cashing one.
 There are a lot of advantages and disadvantages of online banking that affect these checks.
 In general, it’s always a good idea to cash your checks as soon as possible.

-But what if you find out that they’re third party checks?
+But what if you find out that they’re third-party checks?
 Where can you cash these types of checks?
 Can you cash them at Walmart?
-What should be on the reverse side of a third party check to be endorsed properly and accepted by the bank for payment?
+What should be on the reverse side of a third-party check to be appropriately endorsed and accepted by the bank for payment?
 How do they differ from personal checks?

-First things first, before we can discuss the best practices for cashing third party checks, we first have to know what they are.
-Third party checks are checks that involve more than one person, such as the issuer, the party the check is made out to, and the person cashing the check.
-There are three different parties involved with third party checks.
-Someone other than the person the check is made out to is what makes it a third party check.
-This differs from two party checks by the fact that third party checks involve a different person cashing the check other than the person the check is made out to.
+First, before we can discuss the best practices for cashing third-party checks, we have to know what they are.
+Third-party checks are checks that involve more than one person, such as the issuer, the party the check is made out to, and the person cashing the check.
+There are three different parties involved with third-party checks.
+Someone other than the person the check is made out to is what makes it a third-party check.
+This differs from two-party checks by the fact that third-party checks involve a different person cashing the check other than the person the check is made out to.

 An employer is sometimes the third party check recipient for their employees.
 One example of this would be employees who have jury duty and get paid their normal daily salary amount even though they are at jury duty.
 Some employers require that the jury duty pay be returned to the employer since the employer is paying the day’s wages for the employee even though they are absent from work.

 The employee would sign over their jury duty check and endorse it on the back of the check for jury duty pay.
 The signature of the employer is also needed to cash the check.
 You can check out the steps to cash a check made in someone else’s name for proper endorsement.

 What Is the Difference Between a Second Party Check and a Third Party Check?